Written by Joan Wehlen Morrison

 Another Troy is the poetry book containing some of Joan’s beautiful verse from this time period.

 Check Susan’s Blog for new content and a chance to interact, post photos, and more!

-Home Front Girl has won a number of awards and Another Troy has received glowing reviews.
+Home Front Girl has won a number of awards.
+Another Troy has been chosen as the Gold Medal Winner in the category of Wisdom Poetry [2021 Human Relations Indie Book Awards] and was a Finalist for the 2021 Eric Hoffer Book Award.
 Read more about them on this website, along with information on how to purchase these books.

 You can purchase Another Troy here.